Hi, I’m Louis. Feel free to say hi!

 In the past I:

-- lived in San Francisco, working at early-stage startups applying machine learning to challenges in healthcare and financial inclusion
+- worked at early-stage startups applying machine learning to challenges in healthcare and financial inclusion.

 - studied economics at the University of Chicago.